Professional License Defense Attorney in California

 What is a License Defense Attorney?

-While you have a right to an attorney in any legal matter, only in criminal cases will an attorney actually be provided to you by the Government.
-For all other matters, including professional license defense before a state licensing agency, you have to hire your own attorney.
+While you have a right to a professional license defense attorney in any legal matter, only in criminal cases will an attorney actually be provided to you by the Government.
+For all other matters, including professional license defense before a state licensing agency, you have to hire your own attorney.\

 A professional license defense attorney is an attorney like Scott Harris, who has a niche and focused practice dedicated to defending professionals and their livelihoods.
 A competent licensing defense attorney like Mr. Harris will have experience dealing with the specific agency that issued the license and its defense attorneys, may they be with the California Department of Justice or internal attorneys employed directly by the agencies themselves.